Skip to content

 Why you should perform a skin check

 The sooner skin cancer is spotted, the easier it is to treat and the better your chance of avoiding negative effects such as surgery or death.
-Most skin cancers are found by people checking their own skin or a loved one checking their skin.
+Most skin cancers are spotted by people who notice changes in their skin or by loved ones who point out something unusual.
+This often leads to seeking a skin check where skin cancer is diagnosed and treated.

 This is why regularly checking your skin is important.
 If you understand what’s normal for your skin, you’ll know if there are any changes and have the best chance of catching skin cancer and treating it as early as possible.